Written by Emily Whitmore, Seacoast Eat Local Intern

 71+ years = 1,200 mg/day

-Unfortunately, our bodies cannot produce calcium and will take calcium from our bones if we don’t get enough.
+A pediatric dentist from Dentistry @ its Finest explains that our bodies cannot produce calcium and will take calcium from our bones if we don’t get enough.
 This can lead to low bone mass or develop into osteoporosis, or porous/fragile bones.
 This is why it is critical to include calcium-rich foods into our diets.
 Below are some calcium-rich sources and where they can be found at the market:

 - Brandmoore Farm: raw cow’s milk